- Toggle Section About

 Biola University does not discriminate on the basis of race, color, national origin, ethnic group identification, gender, age, or physical or mental disability.
 However, as a private religious institution, the University reserves the right to exercise preference on the basis of religion in all of its employment practices and student admissions.

 University chapels and conferences are intended to bring the Biola community together regularly for worship, spiritual nurture and education regarding relevant issues facing us in our lives.
 The overall program brings a unique distinction to the ethos of Biola as a Christian university.
 Due to the central and significant nature of that ethos, attendance at chapel is required of all students.
+See the Spiritual Development website for additional information.

 The Community of La Mirada